MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ---
 # Installing PowerShell on Linux

-All packages are available on our GitHub [releases][] page.
+All packages are available on our GitHub [releases][releases] page.
 After the package is installed, run `pwsh` from a terminal.
 Run `pwsh-preview` if you installed a [Preview release](#installing-preview-releases).